What Is a Fade In Golf? (& How To Hit One)

 To hit a fade, the Golden Bear would:

-• Then, he would swing on this body line, which would create a power fade that helped become the 18-time major champion!
+This simple alignment change would create a power fade that helped become the 18-time major champion!

 I offer both types of advice because every golfer is different.
 Your swing and grip might already be set up for a fade, while others reading this might play a draw.